-In 2013 Camp Oakhurst will have a nine week summer program.
+In 2014 Camp Oakhurst will have a nine week summer program.
 The first week will be for adults (approx. age 20 and up) and the next six weeks for children and teenagers (between the ages of 8 and 19 — attending for two, four, or six weeks).
-Then in mid- to late-August there will be two separate one-week sessions for children and young adults (ages 6 to approx. age 21) diagnosed with autism.
+Then in mid- to late-August there will be two separate five-day sessions for children and young adults (ages 6 to approx. age 21) diagnosed with autism.

 Each summer campers are grouped according to age, not disability.
 We have six camper cabins (three for males, three for females) each housing up to twelve campers.
 Trained staff provide physical care assistance and support throughout the day.
 The camper to counselor ratio is on average 2 to 1 and there is 24-hour nursing coverage on site.

 The daily program at Camp Oakhurst in our summer sessions includes many familiar activities like swimming, sports/recreation, arts/crafts, music/drama, cooking, media arts, nature programs, and much more.
 Our 15-acre facility is barrier-free and includes a gymnasium, and a heated swimming pool.
 All activities are tailored to the individual abilities of our campers.
 Our daily schedule is supplemented with special events and social outings to beaches, boardwalks, and other area attractions.

 The goal is to strengthen the entire family by giving the care giver timely breaks and the family member with disabilities a chance to live in a supportive environment outside the home.

 Family care givers who are coping with the long term responsibility of looking after a relative with disabilities at home need relief.
 They can get periodic respite breaks for 2, 3, 4, 5, or 7 days (as scheduled) while their relative with disabilities is cared for at Camp Oakhurst.